Mizuki Hiruta: Amateur career

-Professional boxing career
+Professional career

 Early career

 Hiruta was discharged from the JSDF in March 2021 and acquired her B-class professional boxing license from the Japanese Boxing Commission in May 2021.
 Hiruta made her professional boxing debut against the undefeated 4–0 Nanae Yamaka on 15 October 2021.
 She won the fight by unanimous decision, with all three judges awarding her all six rounds of the bout.
 Hiruta scored the sole knockdown of the fight in the opening round, as she floored her opponent with a right hook.

 Hiruta faced the three-time world title challenger Terumi Nuki on 12 April 2022, in what was the first eight-round bout of her career.
 She won the fight by unanimous decision, with two scorecards of 77–73 and one scorecard of 76–74.
 Hiruta was awarded rounds one through six, but suffered two knockdowns in the seventh round, which led to her losing the eighth round as well.

 Hiruta, who was at the time the top ranked flyweight contender according to the Japanese Boxing Commission, was booked to face the third-ranked contender Hinami Yanai for the vacant Japanese flyweight championship.
 The title bout was scheduled for the undercard of "Queen's Crest 2022", which took place at the Korakuen Hall in Tokyo, Japan on 1 September 2022.
 Yanai weighed-in at 52.
 1 kg at the official weigh-ins, 1.3 kg above the limit.
 She failed to make weight in her second attempt as well, coming in at 51.4 kg.
 This made her ineligible to capture the vacant belt.
 Hiruta won the fight by unanimous decision, with all three judges scoring the bout 60–54 in her favor.
 Following this victory, the East Japan Boxing Association awarded her the "New Star" award for the month of September.